 84 Pillared Cenotaph – Chaurasi Khambo ki Chhatri

 one day My one day tour plan of Bundi came to an end at Chaurasi Khambo ki Chhatri.
 Also known as 84 Pillared Cenotaph, it is a trick to count all the 84 pillars of the cenotaph.
 I couldn’t count all 84 even after counting for two times.
 It was built by Rao Raja Anirudh in 1683 in honor of his nurse Deva under whose patronage, the king was raised.
 The cenotaph is also called Music Maharani Chhatri, however, I am not aware of the reason behind it.
 The monument is two-storeyed, adorned with wall carvings, paintings, and 4 cenotaphs placed at all the four corners with a dome in the center.

 This is how I spent one day in Bundi.
 Well, I didn’t stop for lunch.
 I visited a fine restaurant after visiting all the above-mentioned places to enjoy a nice meal which was the most needed since I didn’t take any lunch.
 I did take some light snacks and jamfal (guava) which I bought from a cart in the market there itself.

+I hope you liked this blog post on things to do in Bundi.
 However, there are more places to visit in Bundi which I couldn’t cover in just one day.
 I wish to return to Bundi and cover them someday for sure!